warbe-maker/warbe-maker.github.io/_posts/2022-02-16-Straight-to-the-Error-Line.markdown

 date:     2022-02-16
 modified: 2020-02-17
 categories: vba common error handling
-excerpt: true
 ---

-An error message with a debugging option enabling to go straight to the error line without knowing the error line number - because, as usual, there aren't any.
+An error message with a debugging option enabling to go straight to the error line without knowing the error line number (as usual there aren't any).
 <!--more-->

 ## Preface